talder/xyOps-MSSQL-Query/README.md

 ## Test Database Setup

-Here's a script to create a test database with sample data:
+Here's a SQL Query to create a test database with sample data:

 ```sql
 -- Create test database